Are you in the right place?

 Spreading across Mpumalanga and Limpopo, Kruger National Park is South Africa’s best-known game reserve and one of the continent’s largest.
 The park boasts more mammal species than any other in the country, with each of the Big Five calling it home.
 In the Sabi Sand of Kruger, walk between the five-star lodges of Savanna and Dulini through the bushveld, guided by an experienced tracker, keeping an eye out for the elusive cheetah.

-For a hike with height, Drackensberg is perfect.
-Forming the border of Kwazulu-Natal and Mpumalanga, the Drackensberg escarpment stretches almost 1,000 kilometres and features gorgeous mountain passes.
+For a hike with height, Drakensberg is perfect.
+Forming the border of Kwazulu-Natal and Mpumalanga, the Drakensberg escarpment stretches almost 1,000 kilometres and features gorgeous mountain passes.
 While staying at Cleopatra Mountain Farmhouse, tucked away in the Kamberg Valley, head out with your walking boots tied tight to experience the beauty of this region.
 Aside from ambling at dizzying altitude, cast a line to fish trout, ride the trails on horseback or hop in a helicopter for a bird’s-eye view of this magnificent massif.

 If you're ready to embark on your own two-footed adventure, read our guide to the best walking safaris in South Africa.